-Dear Chair Dembrow, Vice-Chair Weber, and members of the committee.
+Dear Chair Dembrow, Vice-Chair Weber, and members of the Committee,

 Thank you for the opportunity to provide testimony on behalf of the American Civil Liberties Union of Oregon (ACLU of Oregon).
-The ACLU of Oregon is a nonpartisan, nonprofit organization dedicated to preserving and enhancing civil liberties and civil rights, with more than 27,000 members statewide.
+The ACLU of Oregon is a nonpartisan, nonprofit organization dedicated to preserving and enhancing civil liberties and civil rights, with more than 28,000 members statewide.

-The ACLU of Oregon strongly supports Senate Bill 421, which would create a state-level majority youth-led, Racial Equity and Justice Youth Collaborative at the Oregon Department of Education.
-This would effectively support youth-leaders across the state in various policy-making processes, and ensure that the voices of youth will be heard.
+The ACLU of Oregon strongly supports Senate Bill 421, which would create a state-level, majority youth-led Racial Equity and Justice Youth Collaborative within the Oregon Department of Education.
+SB 421 would ensure that youth voices are heard by supporting young leaders across the state in various policy-making processes.

 Young Oregonians understand the impact that legislation has on their lives.
-When policy is passed relating to their lives, they have little say in the process but experience all of the consequences-good or bad..
-Without having a formal vote, it is crucial that youth voice have formal representation in the form of a youth advisory council within the Oregon Department of Education.
-There is currently no youth majority led advisory body that is reflective of the Oregon Youth.
-SB 421 would ensure equal representation for youth across the state, and highlight marginalized voices that are crucial for making policies.
+When policy is passed relating to their lives, youth have little say in the process but experience all of the consequences - good or bad.
+Without having a formal vote, it is crucial that youth voices have formal representation in the form of a youth advisory council within the Oregon Department of Education.
+There is currently no youth-majority-led advisory body that is reflective of Oregon's young population.
+SB 421 would ensure equal representation for youth across the state and highlight marginalized voices that are crucial for making policies.

-Youth are often limited to local youth advisory boards or roles such as a high-school representative on a school board.
-However neither of these examples of youth voice can successfully represent the diversity of the populace, nor can they formally persuade state level elected officials.
-Many of the noted complaints lie within the jurisdiction of the Oregon Department of Education, which is directly responsible for the structure of a substantial amount of a student's academic career.

-When it comes to advising the ODE on formal decisions, youth-leaders have valid lived experiences that need to be considered in a formal setting.
-Youth-leaders will give the most accurate data and experiences relating to education policy focused on youth.
-They can shape policy recommendations and, through these emic perspectives, share a more holistic picture that lawmakers can reference.
+Youth are often limited to local youth advisory boards or roles such as a high school representative on a school board.
+However, neither of these roles can successfully represent the diversity of the populace or formally persuade state-level elected officials.
+Oregon Department of Education (ODE), is directly responsible for the structure of a substantial amount of a student's academic career.
+When it comes to advising the ODE on formal decisions, youth leaders have valid lived experiences that need to be considered in a formal setting.
+Youth leaders can give the most accurate data and experiences relating to education policy focused on youth.
+They can shape policy recommendations and, through these academic perspectives, share a more holistic picture for lawmakers to reference.